 This is an outcome from our study of what production managers, scientists and stakeholders require.
 The IoT platform you build or buy must serve your actual purpose as well as take away the maintenance pains away from you.
-The platform should also be as long term as possible.
+The Industry 4.0 hardware should also be as long term as possible.
 It should not ‘show its presence’ for maintenance or as a hurdle like say the dead weight of the devices on you.
-Simply, it’s should be a seamless service that works for you and not a baby needing attention.
+Simply, it should be a seamless service that works for you and not a baby needing attention.

 We have made sure that the selection of components is smart and cost effective at the same time.
 For example, traditional camera makers have gone to great length on perfecting their equipment & lenses (causing a higher price point), and the passionate photographers have painstakingly mastered the art of adjusting aperture size, shutter speed etc. Google however, used artificial intelligence software with 2 low cost lenses instead of 1 in the Pixel 6 and, made sure the smile is captured beautifully with full depth of the background in a bright, crisp photo.
 Likewise, we too challenge convention & tradition.